Comcast: DreamWorks Animation

-In April 2016, Comcast confirmed that its NBCUniversal division would acquire DreamWorks Animation for $3.8 billion.
-The deal closed on August 22, 2016; DreamWorks Animation was integrated into NBCUniversal Film and Entertainment as part of Universal Pictures.
-Universal Pictures took over distribution of DreamWorks Animation films beginning in 2019 with How to Train Your Dragon: The Hidden World after DreamWorks Animation's deal with 20th Century Fox expired.
+On April 26, 2016, The Wall Street Journal reported that Comcast was in talks to acquire DreamWorks Animation for more than $3 billion, following failed merger talks with Hasbro and SoftBank in 2014.
+Two days later on April 28, 2016, Comcast officially announced its NBCUniversal subsidiary will acquire DreamWorks Animation for a total of $3.8 billion.
+The acquisition completed on August 22, 2016; DreamWorks Animation was integrated into Universal Filmed Entertainment as part of Universal Pictures.
+Universal took over distribution of DreamWorks Animation films beginning in 2019 with How to Train Your Dragon: The Hidden World after DreamWorks Animation's deal with 20th Century Fox expired, following the release of Captain Underpants: The First Epic Movie in 2017.

 Cellular service

-In September 2016, Comcast confirmed that it had reached a partnership with Verizon Wireless to launch a cellular network as an MVNO.
-The new service, described as being a "Wi-Fi and MVNO-integrated product", and was expected to launch in mid-2017.
+In September 2016, Comcast confirmed that it would launch an MVNO cellular network with Verizon Wireless.
+The service, described as being a "Wi-Fi and MVNO-integrated product" was expected to launch in mid-2017.
 The partnership and the addition of wireless would allow Comcast to offer a quadruple play of services.
 Including Comcast's Home Security offering, customers now have the option of a Quintuple Play.
 The service was officially announced on April 6, 2017, as Xfinity Mobile.